Branksome Hall: History

+Founding & Early Years

 Branksome Hall was founded in 1903 by Margaret Scott, who was the school's first principal.
 It is named for Walter Scott’s poem, "The Lay of the Last Minstrel", which references Scotland's Branxholme Castle.
 The historic building was previously named Hollydene House and was the home of Canadian railway magnate Hugh Ryan.

 Branksome Hall was originally located at 102 Bloor Street East.
 In 1910, the school relocated to 592 Sherbourne Street and Edith Read was appointed principal.

 In 1912, the school purchased 10 Elm Avenue.
 Between 1912 and 1948, principal Read added five homes to the campus and built a gymnasium and pool.
 She introduced the Prefect and Clan systems and adopted the Hunting Stewart tartan for the school uniform.
 Branksome Hall students in grades JK-2 wear a tunic, and those in grades 3-12 wear a kilt - a nod to Margaret Scott's heritage.

 In 1940 a small group of girls and staff from Sherborne Girls’ School in England was evacuated to Branksome Hall.
 The relationship between the two schools continues; every year, students from each school participate in an exchange where they stay with host families in each country, sharing school and family life.

+Post-War Expansion & Principals

 Edith Read retired after 48 years as principal in 1958.
 Six principals have led the school since: Dr. Jennie MacNeill (1958–68), Miss Margaret Sime (1968–74), Miss Alison Roach (1974–93), Dr. Rachel Phillips Belash (1993–98), Karen L. Jurjevich (1998–2024) and current principal Grace McCallum.

+Modern Era & IB Transition

 The school became a fully-authorized IB World School in 2003, opened Branksome Hall Asia in 2012, the athletics and wellness centre in 2015, and hosted feminist icon Gloria Steinem in 2017.
 In 2022, ground was broken on the school's Innovation Centre and Studio Theatre.
 The school was recognized as an Apple Distinguished School in 2023.

 The Road Well Kept by Heather Robertson was published in 2002 to mark Branksome's centennial.
 The book provides a synopsis of the history of the school, including archival photographs.